johnkottis/nodejs-webrtc-videocalls/README.md

 # nodeJS-video-chat
-Video Chat web application implemented with NodeJs and WebRTC
+Web based video messenger implemented with NodeJs and WebRTC